Do you have a bad day? Maybe you missed a necessary appointment, a date failed, or your presentation turned out badly at an office meeting.

 1. Pause and Take a Breath

 Have you ever talked so fast?
-Maybe the MC called on you to give a speech at a family meeting or the wedding of a friend, and all hell broke loose.
+Maybe the MC called on you to give a speech at a family meeting or a friend’s wedding, and all hell broke loose.

 After the speech, you don’t remember a word you said.